Fumio Fujimura: Osaka/Hanshin Tigers

 Fujimura debuted with the Osaka Tigers in 1936, the inaugural season of the Japanese Baseball League.
 He split his time between pitcher and second base.
 After initially being a starting pitcher, he generally pitched in a relief role thereafter.
 Fujimura missed five seasons in the JBL because of military service during World War II.

 Fujimura acted as the Tigers' player-manager in 1946, leading them to a 59–46 record.
 That was also the last year he spent significant time pitching, going 13–2 with a 2.44 ERA.

 With a stat line of 46 home runs, 142 RBI, and a .332 average, Fujimura was the Most Valuable Player in 1949, the last season before the JBL reorganized into Nippon Professional Baseball.

 In 1950 Fujimura led the Central League with a .362 batting average (and setting the single-season hits record), and was a Best Nine Award-winner at third base.
 In 1953 Fujimura led the Central League in home runs and RBI, with 27 and 98 respectively.

 As a pitcher, Fujimura compiled an astounding winning percentage of .756.
 He hit for the cycle twice, once during the single-league era (in 1948) and once in the current dual-league era, the only player to do that.
 As a hitter, Fujimura finished his career with 1,694 hits, 224 home runs, and 1,126 RBI, with a lifetime .300 batting average.
 He was selected a Best Nine Award-winner three times at third base.

 After his playing career, Fujimura returned to manage the Tigers in 1955–1957.

 Fujimura was inducted into the Japanese Baseball Hall of Fame in 1974.

-Jim Albright, an expert on Japanese professional baseball, ranks Fujimura as among the top players in NPB history and possibly worthy of induction to Cooperstown.
+Jim Albright, an expert on Japanese professional baseball, ranks Fujimura as among the top players in NPB history and possibly worthy of induction to the American Baseball Hall of Fame.